google/xls/docs_src/dslx_reference.md

 What is happening here is that, 128 is being used as a bit pattern rather than as the number 128 to initialize the literal.
-It is only when the bit pattern cannot fit in the width of the iteral that an error is triggered.
+It is only when the bit pattern cannot fit in the width of the literal that an error is triggered.

 **Note that behaviour is different from Rust, where it will trigger an error, and the fact that DSLX considers this valid may change in the